STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 - In these situations, or where concerns still exist, any suspicion, allegation, or incident of abuse must be reported to the person in charge as soon as possible, and recorded.

-- It is the responsibility of the person in charge to inform the social services department without delay.
-If a person in charge is not available, the person discovering or being informed of the abuse should immediately contact the social services department or the police.
-If you’re not sure about what to do, you can contact STA’s Lead Child Protection Officer and/or the NSPCC’s child protection helpline.
+- It is the responsibility of the person in charge to inform the MASH without delay.
+If a person in charge is not available, the person discovering or being informed of the abuse should immediately contact the MASH, or the police if a child is in immediate danger.
+If you’re not sure about what to do, you can contact STA’s Designated Safeguarding Officer (DSO) and/or the NSPCC’s child protection helpline.

 Recording and Information